 Ratings & Reviews - Control if and how attendees can rate and review sponsor profiles.
-Ratings and Reviews will appear on the Metrics page and in the Metrics export for sponsors and exhibitors.
+Ratings & Reviews appear on the Metrics page and in the Metrics export for sponsors and exhibitors.

 View - Choose between Grid View and List View.
 For the best sponsorship opportunities, we recommend Grid View so you can embed content with the Content Provider option and enable Chat as described below.